Born at Hurley, near Manchester.

 Aged 44 years on discharge.

-Documents confirm the award of the Crimean medal with clasps for A. and S., the Turkish Medal and the Long Service & Good Conduct medal.
+Documents confirm the award of the Crimean medal with clasps for Alma and Sebastopol, the Turkish Medal and the Long Service & Good Conduct medal.

 Entitled to the Crimean medal with clasps for Alma and Sebastopol.